KosmX/minecraftPlayerAnimator/README.md

+# NO-LONGER-UPDATED
+I no longer wish to maintain this project.

+Please use PAL instead: https://docs.zigythebird.com/pal/how_to_port_from_player_animator/

+Major bugfixes on existing releases will be done if needed, nothing else.

 # PlayerAnimator

 PlayerAnimator is a minecraft library to animate the **player** while trying to break as few mods as possible.